 Know You’re Doing a Good Deed for your Family, Community, and World

 Consider for a moment what it would be like to send your own child thousands of miles from home to a country where no one speaks his or her language and where they might do things quite differently than you’re used to.
 Now think of the family you hope would welcome them during their stay.
-If you take in an exchange student, you know that one student is in good hands and is in a position to leave with a positive impression of your country.
+If you host an exchange student, you know that one student is in good hands and is in a position to leave with a positive impression of your country.
 You are doing this student and his or her family a huge favor.
 You are giving them the gift of experiencing a new culture and way of life while feeling safe, supported, and a part of a family.
 You would probably hope someone would do the same for you and your child in a similar situation.
 We believe that the leaders of tomorrow are the children of today and that we can all play a part in raising them to be strong, curious, and kind individuals